 3. Prime Cost

-Prime Cost is the sum total of labour costs (salaried, hourly, weekly, etc.) and cost of goods sold.
-After food cost, the second largest source of expense is your staff.
+Prime Cost is the sum total of labour costs (salaried, hourly, weekly, etc.) and cost of goods sold. it is an important key performance indicator for restaurants as, after food cost, the second largest source of expense is your staff.
 The prime cost usually runs 60% to 65% of total sales in a full-service restaurant and 55% to 60% of sales in a quick service restaurant.
 You might be able to reduce your food cost, thus lowering your overall expenses, but it is probable that the reason behind your losing money on food is because of your inefficient staff.

-However, the good news is that you can control your prime cost by managing labour carefully.
+However, the good news is that you can control your prime cost by managing labour carefully and by investing in restaurant technology that supports streamlined operations through automation.

 How to calculate Prime Cost